 The possibility of these technologies having a significant impact in the next 12 months is slight, however, especially as they are limited by the disinclination of Peruvian society to make investments of this size in physical stores, and by the traditional financing conditions for such investments.

 In legislative matters, the following are in the process of reform:

-This year, the government has promoted social housing, through the expansion of the coverage of social housing access programme bonds, such as the “Techo Propio” programme or “Mi Vivienda” programme.
+This year, the government has promoted social housing, through the expansion of the coverage of social housing access programme bonds, such as the “Techo Propio” programme and the “Mi Vivienda” programme.

-The Ministry of Housing has announced that it is working on a project to promote the rental-sale of housing (real estate leasing) because, although there is currently a law in force regarding this system (promoted by the Ollanta Humala government), it has not been used with the scope that is expected.
+The Ministry of Housing has announced that it is working on a project to promote the rental-sale of housing (real estate leasing) because, although there is currently a law in force regarding this system (promoted by the Ollanta Humala government), it has not been taken up on the scale expected.

 The government has also announced, through the Ministry of Housing, that it will make available the state lands that are not presently being used, in order to generate more urban land.